Evergreen: Efficient Claim Verification for Semantic Aggregates: Conclusions

 \section{Conclusions}

 We present \system, a system that reliably and efficiently verifies claims extracted from semantic aggregates by compiling them into declarative semantic verification queries composed of standard relational and semantic operators.
-This formulation admits a suite of complementary optimizations that substantially reduce cost and latency while preserving verification quality.
+This formulation admits a suite of complementary optimizations that substantially reduce cost while preserving verification quality.
 Furthermore, each verdict is accompanied by a minimal explanation based on semiring provenance for first-order logic.
 Looking ahead, a natural extension is to exploit shared computation across the many claims that arise from a semantic aggregate, akin to multi-query optimization in databases.
-As semantic aggregation becomes a standard feature of production data systems, \system\ demonstrates that the declarative query abstractions already present in these systems can be efficiently leveraged to make their outputs reliable and explainable. \begin{acks} We thank the Snowflake Cortex AISQL team for their valuable support and feedback.
-This material is based upon work supported by the NSF Graduate Research Fellowship Program under Grant Nos 2439559 and 2040433.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the NSF. \end{acks}
+As semantic aggregation becomes a standard feature of production data systems, \system\ demonstrates that the declarative query abstractions already present in these systems can be efficiently leveraged to make their outputs reliable and explainable.

+\begin{acks} We thank the Snowflake Cortex AISQL team for their valuable support and feedback.
+This material is based upon work supported by the National Science Foundation Graduate Research Fellowship Program under Grant Nos 2439559 and 2040433.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation. \end{acks}